top of page

 How do multiple short-sighted, self-interested entities become ‘part of something bigger than themselves’, acting together at a new level of individuality, even when this opposes the immediate individual needs of those parts?
 The evolutionary transitions in individuality, such as the transition from unicellular life to multicellular organisms, are poorly understood.
 Several topics of the 'extended evolutionary synthesis', often treated merely as 'add-ons' to the standard model, are actually vital to creating and sustaining Darwinian individuality.

-► Design for an Individual: Connectionist Approaches to the Evolutionary Transitions in Individuality
+► Design for an Individual: Connectionist Approaches to the Evolutionary Transitions in Individuality - main idea: transition = ecological relationships that implement non-linearly separable functions, applied to control of reproduction

 Are Developmental Plasticity, Niche Construction, and Extended Inheritance Necessary for Evolution by Natural Selection?
-The Role of Active Phenotypes in the Minimal Criteria for Darwinian Individuality
+The Role of Active Phenotypes in the Minimal Criteria for Darwinian Individuality - The topics of the extended evolutionary synthesis are not peripheral to evolution, they are core.

 The concurrent evolution of cooperation and the population structures that support it